25 May Babinsky. Adulthood (1963 – 1967). 5: Mr. Right!

 Moisey, forty-four when the German army invaded the Soviet Union in 1941, Syuta and six-year-old Dima evacuated to Middle Asia.
 She arrived at the station straight from the hospital where she’d had a bowel obstruction fixed the day before.

-Dima began to hang around with a gang of older boys who occupied themselves with throwing stones or animal dung onto healthy-looking young men they considered deserters or draft dodgers.
+Dima began to hang around with a gang of older boys who occupied themselves by throwing stones or animal dung onto healthy-looking young men they considered deserters or draft dodgers.
 They did not shrink from stealing food at the flea market, either.

 Moisey was later drafted.
 He was wounded but recovered in time to return to Kiev following the city’s liberation and went back to his job at the grain elevator.
 The pre-war building where the family lived had been bombed out but, holding out a carrot in the form of flour, Moisey had no trouble getting a room assigned.
 It was narrow and dark, in a six-room apartment on the fourth floor of a centrally located building.

 The window looked out on roofs and walls.
 The farthest from the kitchen, bathroom and lavatory, the room was split into a 130-square-foot main part and a 30-square-foot nook.
-Originally, when the entire apartment had belonged to one household, the room had been the second bathroom and the nook a lavatory.
+Originally, when the entire apartment had belonged to one household, the room had been the second bathroom and the nook, a lavatory.

 To a barely supervised ten-year-old, the slapdash post-war era was a boon.
 Dima had plenty of accomplices to help him swipe tools and guns at the flea market and to test unexploded ammunition.
 With stolen tickets or no tickets he sneaked into the circus and into the movie theaters running flicks looted from Germany.